jeffreybarry/ScenePerception/README.md

 ## 🤝 Contributing

 We welcome collaborators!
 Whether you're contributing new prompt sets, evaluation methods, or helping extend ScenePerception to new modalities—your input is valuable.
-Open an issue or pull request to get started.
+Open an issue to get started.

----

-## 📜 License

-ScenePerception is released under the MIT License.
-See `LICENSE` for details.